pneff93/cc-terraform-example/README.md

 * Environment
 * Cluster

-In the organization level, we create all SA since we need OrgAdmin/Account Admin role binding.
+In the organization level, we create all SA since we need OrgAdmin/AccountAdmin role binding.
 On the environment one, all actions are executed by a SA having EnvironmentAdmin Role or CloudClusterAdmin, respectively.